Flammrock/DigDig.IO-Tools/README.md

 This monorepo is structured into multiple packages, each designed to serve a specific purpose.
 Below is an overview of the main packages:

+### `electron-app`
+The `electron-app` package serves as the central hub for all tools included in this monorepo.
+Built using Electron, this application provides a user-friendly interface that brings together the various functionalities, making it easy to access and manage the different tools.
+The app establishes a WebSocket connection with the `userscript` to enable real-time communication and coordination between the script and the desktop application.

+### `userscript`
+The `userscript` package contains all the scripts needed to interact with the [DigDig.IO](https://digdig.io/) game.
+These scripts are injected into the game's web environment and work in tandem with the `electron-app` via WebSocket communication.
+This setup allows for seamless integration between the desktop application and the game, ensuring that tools and functionalities can be accessed directly from within the game's interface without altering its core mechanics.

 ### `custom-font`
 A package that generates font files _(such as .ttf and .woff2)_ from SVG files.
 It centralizes icon management, ensuring that all projects within the monorepo use the same set of icons.